 Subterranean 2.0 can be used for hashing, MAC computation, stream encryption and several types of session authenticated encryption schemes.
 At its core it has a duplex object with a 257-bit state and a lightweight single-round permutation.
 This makes Subterranean 2.0 very well suited for low-area and low-energy implementations in dedicated hardware.
-We have submitted Subterranean 2.0 to the NIST Lightweight Cryptography Competition and it has passed to the 2nd round..
+We have submitted Subterranean 2.0 to the NIST Lightweight Cryptography Competition.
+It passed to the 2nd round but did not make it to the final.
+Still, we believe it has a future in applications where energy consumption matter as there is strong evidence that in dedicated hardware its energy consumption is an order of magnitude better than its NIST LWC competitors, see here, here and here, and its security margin is still comfortable.

 2019